 Then the Caterpillar’s scrutinizing cadence of “Who are you?” rings through her head in a contemptuous cacophony of thumbtacks scraping against a chalkboard.
 “Who are you?”
 It isn’t intrinsic knowledge.
 I wasn’t born with the idea of becoming a writer, nor was Alice born a doctor or county lineman.

 Let’s not forget the sheer audacity those mean old flowers had, calling Alice a weed!
+Chin up, Alice.
+The weeds in New Horizons breathe life into designs and won’t flood your island with hybrids on a rainy week.

 The point is: Wonderland and New Horizons are both perfect havens for child-like escapism.

 The language of Wonderland often collapsed the moment it was spoken.
 Words and intentions brewed into a muddled concoction of misguided intentions.
 Remember when Alice was forced to argue semantics with the Mad Hatter and his crew over a cup of tea that never manifested?
-It’s hilarious to look back on.
+It’s hilarious to reflect on.

-So, now that our memories are sufficiently jogged, let’s check out the 6 best Alice-themed New Horizons islands the internet has to offer:
+Alright.
+Time to end the jog down memory lane.
+Let’s check out the 6 best Alice-themed New Horizons islands the internet has to offer:

 On our first island, we wake up to a serene evening.
 We also wake up to the gentle waving of a flag featuring the one-and-only Cheshire cat.
 This island aims to use modest Alice in Wonderland themes to boost some well-executed fairy-core vibes to a new height.